If you love watching Independence Day fireworks displays, this is a roundup of the best places to enjoy them in California.

 Fourth of July in San Francisco

-San Francisco sets off twin 4th of July fireworks displays: They're launched from Aquatic Pier just below Ghirardelli Square and from a barge near Pier 39.
+San Francisco sets off twin 4th of July fireworks displays: They're launched from Aquatic Park just below Ghirardelli Square and from a barge near Pier 39.
 Two of the best places to watch them are from parking garages: on the top floor of the Anchorage shopping center and the Pier 39 garage.

 You can also see the fireworks while on a dinner cruise with Hornblower Cruises.